 I do not recall much about the museum though, and I took very few photographs.
 There were quite a few models of interest but trying to get images of them inside their cabinets was almost impossible because of the reflections.

 And of course almost anything to do with ships is large and you can never get faraway enough to get the complete object in the frame.
 The gilded state barge above was built for Frederick, Prince of Wales in 1732.
+Miss Britain III was a powerboat built in the 1930’s to compete for the Harmsworth Trophy.
+It is also the first single-engined boat to travel at over 160 km/h, and this record remained for 50 years.

 One of the larger exhibits is a full sized marine propeller that turns languidly in the air.
 It is a very good indicator of how big ships can be.